High-definition television: Standard frame or field rates

 The optimum format for a broadcast depends upon the type of videographic recording medium used and the image's characteristics.
 For best fidelity to the source, the transmitted field ratio, lines, and frame rate should match those of the source.

-PAL, SECAM and NTSC frame rates technically apply only to analogue standard-definition television, not to digital or high definition broadcasts.
+PAL, SECAM, and NTSC frame rates technically apply only to analog standard-definition television, not to digital or high definition broadcasts.
 However, with the rollout of digital broadcasting, and later HDTV broadcasting, countries retained their heritage systems.
 HDTV in former PAL and SECAM countries operates at a frame rate of 25/50 Hz, while HDTV in former NTSC countries operates at 30/60 Hz.

 Types of media

 High-definition image sources include terrestrial broadcast, direct broadcast satellite, digital cable, IPTV, Blu-ray video disc (BD), and internet downloads.

 In the US, residents in the line of sight of television station broadcast antennas can receive free, over-the-air programming with a television set with an ATSC tuner via a TV aerial.
 Laws prohibit homeowners' associations and city government from banning the installation of antennas.

 Standard 35mm photographic film used for cinema projection has a much higher image resolution than HDTV systems, and is exposed and projected at a rate of 24 frames per second (frame/s).
 To be shown on standard television, in PAL-system countries, cinema film is scanned at the TV rate of 25 frame/s, causing a speedup of 4.1 percent, which is generally considered acceptable.
 In NTSC-system countries, the TV scan rate of 30 frame/s would cause a perceptible speedup if the same were attempted, and the necessary correction is performed by a technique called 3:2 pulldown: Over each successive pair of film frames, one is held for three video fields (1/20 of a second) and the next is held for two video fields (1/30 of a second), giving a total time for the two frames of 1/12 of a second and thus achieving the correct average film frame rate.

 Non-cinematic HDTV video recordings intended for broadcast are typically recorded either in 720p or 1080i format as determined by the broadcaster.
 720p is commonly used for Internet distribution of high-definition video, because most computer monitors operate in progressive-scan mode.
 720p also imposes less strenuous storage and decoding requirements compared to both 1080i and 1080p.
 1080p/24, 1080i/30, 1080i/25, and 720p/30 is most often used on Blu-ray Disc.